TRF Member Handbook: Membership

 Members of the Teachers’ Retirement Fund (TRF) include teachers in a public school corporation, certain INPRS employees, and some employees in charter schools, innovation schools, turnaround schools and public universities.

 After your employer enrolls you in TRF, you will then receive a welcome packet by mail from INPRS.
 The packet has instructions for you to register for an online account.
-A passcode will be mailed to you.
-Once you’ve registered, you can name beneficiaries, update your address and make investment elections to your Annuity Savings Account (ASA).
+A PIN will be mailed to you.
+You will need the PIN to register for the first time on the website.
+You also need to keep your PIN for ongoing access to the automated phone system.
+Once you’ve registered, you can name beneficiaries, update your address and make investment elections to your Defined Contribution (DC) account.
 If you don’t make investment elections, your contributions will default to a target date fund based on your estimated year of retirement.

 Teacher aides and higher education graduate assistants, by law, do not qualify for membership in TRF.

-Your retirement benefit has two parts: a monthly pension benefit and an Annuity Savings Account (ASA).
+Your retirement benefit has two parts: a monthly retirement benefit and a Defined Contribution (DC) account.

 - You will receive a monthly benefit from TRF for the rest of your life.
 This benefit is paid for by the State or your employer.

-- You also have an ASA.
-The money in your ASA is from the mandatory annual payment (3 percent of your annual salary).
+- You also have a DC.
+The money in your DC is from the mandatory annual payment (3 percent of your annual salary).
 You or your employer makes these payments.

-Your ASA includes any voluntary payments you make and any interest or earnings from investments.
-Unlike your monthly benefit, you are vested in the ASA right away.
+Your DC includes any voluntary payments you make and any interest or earnings from investments.
+Unlike your monthly benefit, you are vested in the DC right away.